 EDRAP extended dependent random access point

-EST external stream track

-MST main stream track

 In 4.2.1 change

 The following basic field types are defined.
 In these definitions, null-terminated means that the last character of a string is Unicode NUL, and hence an empty string is represented by a single Unicode NUL.
 Some fields using these types may restrict the characters permitted.